ericfuerstenberg/ericfuerstenberg.cloud/content/posts/historical.md

 1\. pulled nginx docker image and configured container to launch using local www files on ec2 instance
 2\. shut down nginx running locally on ec2 instance
 3\. launch nginx docker container on http port 80, map to port 80 on ec2 instance
-    - $ docker container run --name dev.hierux.tech -v /var/www/hierux.tech/dev:/usr/share/nginx/html:ro -p80:80 -d nginx
+    - $ docker container run --name dev.ericfuerstenberg.tech -v /var/www/ericfuerstenberg.tech/dev:/usr/share/nginx/html:ro -p80:80 -d nginx

 4\. shifting gears to learn more about git
 5\. setting up new dev-branch
 6\. playing around with pull requests and merging.
-Set up environment so I have production code living in /var/www/hierux.tech/dev and a development space in ~/webdev/hierux.tech/dev.
+Set up environment so I have production code living in /var/www/ericfuerstenberg.tech/dev and a development space in ~/webdev/ericfuerstenberg.tech/dev.
 I am making changes in development space and pushing to master, then pulling to production space.
 Trying to emulate standard dev/prod workflow.

 **11/3/18**

 1\. working on setting up elastic IP for server in AWS (54.219.207.176), attach it to the running ec2 instance
-2\. rename dev.heirux.tech to learn.hierux.tech, create new A record with dns provider
+2\. rename dev.heirux.tech to learn.ericfuerstenberg.tech, create new A record with dns provider
 3\. update hostname and /etc/hosts/ on server
-4\. change local directory structure to reflect name change (/var/www/hierux.tech/dev to /var/www/hierux.tech/learn and ~/webdev/hierux.tech/dev to ~/webdev/hierux.tech/learn), push these changes to git, merge with master to change directory names in production
+4\. change local directory structure to reflect name change (/var/www/ericfuerstenberg.tech/dev to /var/www/ericfuerstenberg.tech/learn and ~/webdev/ericfuerstenberg.tech/dev to ~/webdev/ericfuerstenberg.tech/learn), push these changes to git, merge with master to change directory names in production
 5\. change tags on ec2 instance to reflect name change

-6\. set up staging on learn.hierux.tech:8080 so I can test my changes before pushing to production.
+6\. set up staging on learn.ericfuerstenberg.tech:8080 so I can test my changes before pushing to production.
-7\. launch a new container with port 80 mapped to 8080 on ec2 instance (docker container run --name staging -v /home/hierux/webdev/hierux.tech/learn:/usr/share/nginx/html:ro -p8080:80 -d nginx).
+7\. launch a new container with port 80 mapped to 8080 on ec2 instance (docker container run --name staging -v /home/ericfuerstenberg/webdev/ericfuerstenberg.tech/learn:/usr/share/nginx/html:ro -p8080:80 -d nginx).
-8\. add new inbound rule to security group for ec2 instance to allow TCP on port 8080\. view staging at learn.hierux.tech:8080
+8\. add new inbound rule to security group for ec2 instance to allow TCP on port 8080\. view staging at learn.ericfuerstenberg.tech:8080

 **TO DO:**